 There are drawbacks to a Port Townsend retirement.
 The biggest may be the Port Townsend Paper Mill, the area's largest private employer.
 It is located on Glen Cove on the southern edge of town and emits white water vapor and a sometimes unpleasant odor, which was once called the "smell of prosperity."
 The mill's owners have installed equipment upgrades to reduce the odors, but there are still complaints about the odor.
 People who are particularly sensitive to odors should probably consider living on the northern end of town.
 Port Townsend also has an earthquake risk that is 150% higher than the national average.

-And yet, paper mill and all, people continue to come, helping this charming seaside village grow by 35% in the last couple of decades.
+And yet, paper mill and all, people continue to come, helping this charming seaside village grow by 3% in the last decade.
 The residents here, whether long established or brand new, love their town, and most agree that they have chosen a great spot for their retirement.